BrainTireFire/BookSocialNetwork/README.md

 # Book Social Network

-## Description
+## 📖 Overview
-Java spring boot 3 with angular traning tutorial.
+**Book Social Network** is a training tutorial project that demonstrates the implementation of a social network platform for book lovers.
+It uses **Java Spring Boot 3** for the backend and **Angular** for the frontend, with a focus on modern development practices and best coding principles.

+---

-## Technologies
+## 🛠️ Tech Stack

 ### Backend
-- Spring Boot 3
+- **Spring Boot 3**: A framework for building robust and scalable backend applications.
-- Spring Security 6
+- **Spring Security 6**: Provides authentication and authorization mechanisms.
-- JWT Token Authentication
-- Spring Data JPA
+- **JWT Token Authentication**: For secure and stateless user sessions.
+- **Spring Data JPA**: Simplifies database access and ORM integration.
-- JSR-303 and Spring Validation
+- **JSR-303 and Spring Validation**: For data validation.
-- OpenAPI and Swagger UI Documentation
+- **OpenAPI and Swagger UI**: For API documentation and testing.
-- Docker
-- Websockets
-- Tests
+- **Docker**: To containerize and deploy the application.
+- **Websockets**: For real-time features such as messaging or notifications.
+- **Tests**: Backend test cases to ensure reliability and robustness.

+---

+## ✨ Features
+- **User Authentication**: Secure user login and registration with JWT.
+- **Real-Time Communication**: WebSocket support for features like live notifications.
+- **Book Management**: CRUD operations for managing books and user interactions.
+- **OpenAPI Documentation**: Accessible API documentation with Swagger UI.
+- **Containerized Deployment**: Easily run the project with Docker.